falk-m/blog/posts/2024-10-22-git-flow/README.md

 ---

 One of my topics today was git workflows.
-I read something about tig flow and the github flow.
+I read something about git flow and the github flow.

-In the past I always worl with a develop and a master brunch.
+In the past I always work with a develop and a master brunch.
-After I read about github flow, i wonddering why i always use develop branches:-)
+After I read about github flow, I was wondering why I always use develop branches:-)

-For my customers workflow, i decide to use github flow with release branches.
+For my customers workflow, I decide to use github flow with release branches.
-With release brunches it is posible to ship single features from develop branch to the release branch, without the need to create a new release.
+With release brunches it is possible to ship single features from develop branch to the release branch, without the need to create a new release.
-I know that this is a little bit dirty, but the customer have little features sometimes, wich he wants to have on the production system without a new release of all other features they are already developed and merged.
-So i can cherrypick this comments to the actual release.
+I know that this is a little dirty, but the customer have little features sometimes, which he wants to have on the production system without a new release of all other features they are already developed and merged.
+So I can cherrypick this comments to the actual release.

 <pre>
 Feature  x__x               x     x